chriskormaris/NLJ-SMJ/README.md

 #### Observations

 <ul>
 <li>As expected, the execution time using threads is less.
 To achieve this, it is a requirement to run the program on a hardware with at least 2 CPU cores.
-If a relation is very small, the thread implementation is not beneficial, as for instance relation A in equi-join #7.</li>
+If a relation is very small, the thread implementation is not beneficial.
+For instance we won't benefit by running the merge phase on a separate thread for relation A, in equi-join #7, because it contains only 150 tuples.</li>
 <li>As we have can observe, the results of the implementation that uses the alternative merge algorithm are worst than the implementation that uses the external sorting merge algorithm.
-Also, the results are worse for big relations and better for small relations.</li>
+Also, the results of the alternative implementation that uses thread are better than the results of the alternative implementation that does not use threads.</li>
 </ul>